Derposoft/commando/README.md

 ## What is Commando?

 Welcome to my first ever project!
-Created back in 2011 and uploaded to CodePlex in 2012, Commando is a C# XNA framework game I created that was automatically transferred over to GitHub when CodePlex was shutting down.
+Created back in 2011 and uploaded to CodePlex in 2012, Commando is a C# XNA framework game I created that was automatically transferred over to GitHub when CodePlex shut down.

 ## What are .cs.txt files?